-The California Consumer Privacy Act (CCPA) and more states are shaping data privacy management.
+The California Consumer Privacy Act (CCPA) and more states are shaping data privacy management for reasonable security.

 As part of its enduring interest in LifeLock, Inc., the Federal Trade Commission issued the following statement on December 17, 2015, “PCI DSS certification is insufficient in and of itself to establish the existence of reasonable security protections … the existence of a PCI DSS certification is an important consideration in, but by no means […]